 We note that both our algorithms always indicate the best scoring answer as the correct answer (according to our scoring scheme) and never leave a question unanswered.
-Also, our approaches are entirely based on the supporting text (and do not consider any additional knowledge sources).
+Also, our approaches are entirely based on the supporting, but this time we consider also some additional knowledge sources).

-2.1The OV method
+2.1 The OV method